indra707x/MD_DEMO/index.md

 ---
 layout: default
 ---
-Focussed Learning
+**Focussed Learning**

-Focus on building a sustainable, long-term learning system by working on one active skill per track (Tech Writing, Graphic Design, AI) at a time, while keeping others in light or paused mode, and rotate only after reaching working confidence—not course completion.
+Focus on building a sustainable, *long-term learning system* by working on one active skill per track (Tech Writing, Graphic Design, AI) at a time, while keeping others in light or paused mode, and rotate only after reaching working confidence—not course completion. ~~I prefer skimming and shallow learning~~.

 ---
+Food for Thought1
+> The act of learning is also worshipping the divine.

+Food for Thought2
+> Learning is an act of worship;
+> Learning and developing a skill is a fragment of the supreme divine knowledge.

+# Heading1

+**Prioritize output over course consumption** by applying each lesson immediately through small, practical creations that can evolve into portfolio pieces, especially aligned with your niche in tech-focused and meaningful design.
+Integrate your tracks wherever possible (e.g., combining design with tech writing and AI), use AI as a lightweight workflow enhancer rather than a separate learning burden, and maintain consistency through manageable weekly effort—ensuring steady progress without burnout while balancing your full-time job and well-being.

+## Heading2

+**Prioritize output over course consumption** by applying each lesson immediately through small, practical creations that can evolve into portfolio pieces, especially aligned with your niche in tech-focused and meaningful design.
+Integrate your tracks wherever possible (e.g., combining design with tech writing and AI), use AI as a lightweight workflow enhancer rather than a separate learning burden, and maintain consistency through manageable weekly effort—ensuring steady progress without burnout while balancing your full-time job and well-being.

+### Heading 3

-Prioritize output over course consumption by applying each lesson immediately through small, practical creations that can evolve into portfolio pieces, especially aligned with your niche in tech-focused and meaningful design.
+**Prioritize output over course consumption** by applying each lesson immediately through small, practical creations that can evolve into portfolio pieces, especially aligned with your niche in tech-focused and meaningful design.
 Integrate your tracks wherever possible (e.g., combining design with tech writing and AI), use AI as a lightweight workflow enhancer rather than a separate learning burden, and maintain consistency through manageable weekly effort—ensuring steady progress without burnout while balancing your full-time job and well-being.

 # Nikola Tesla